-André Laplante performs sonatas by Mozart and Beethoven alongside works by Liszt and Ravel.
+André Laplante performs classic piano sonatas by Mozart and Beethoven alongside the colorful music of Liszt and Ravel.

 "Oiseaux tristes" and "La vallée des cloches" from Miroirs by Maurice Ravel (1875-1937)